p17204296/iot-MERN-app/README.md

 - Install nodeJS

 - cd into server directory: `cd .\server\`

+### Set up Environment Variables for server

+- Rename the .env.example file to `.env` in here is where we store the PORT the MONGO_URI for the database TEST_MONGO_URI the test database

 - To install the front end dependencies enter: `npm install`

 **To Run Backend Server**